About THE BADBOOB

 For better, for worse.

 The rebellion was short lived and I spent years recovering from betrayal and attempted imprisonment, lodging me into a broken mental health system, once again.
+The same one that overmedicated and left me for dead.

 With an interest in Modern Psychoanalysis, psychedelics, consciousness, rave counter-culture, philosophy, narcissism, and the macabre, I attempt to synthesize portals to underground worlds & subconscious dimensions.